Last update - May 16th 2014

 The list below gives the total Potassium content in the 6 items from the general description 'papaya'.These 6 types of papaya range from Papayas, raw through to Papaya nectar, canned and are ranked by the content or amount per 100g.

-Using the list below for the 6 different papaya nutrition entries in our Potassium database, the highest amount of Potassium is in Papayas, raw which contains 182 mg of Potassium per 100g.
+Using the list below for the 6 different papaya nutrition entries in our database, the highest amount of Potassium is found in Papayas, raw which contains 182 mg of Potassium per 100g.
 The lowest amount of Potassium is in Papaya nectar, canned which in 100g contains 31 mg of Potassium.

-The median value of Potassium is in Fruit salad, (pineapple and papaya and banana and guava), tropical, canned, heavy syrup, solids and liquids which in 100g contains 131 mg of Potassium.
-The average amount of Potassium in 100g of papaya, based on the list below is 94.00 mg of Potassium.
+The median value of Potassium is found in Fruit salad, (pineapple and papaya and banana and guava), tropical, canned, heavy syrup, solids and liquids which in 100g contains 131 mg of Potassium.
+The average amount of Potassium contained in 100g of papaya, based on the list below is 94.00 mg of Potassium.

 From the Potassium content in papaya list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Potassium.
 Each papaya item can be scaled by different amounts to adjust the amounts of Potassium so that it is not just, for example, the values in 100g of Papayas, raw.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Potassium.
 Again you can find a full nutrition breakdown for all foods containing potassium which can be scaled for different servings and quantities, from the complete list of potassium rich foods.